 Joy Down in My Soul

-I then understood that once I sought for forgiveness and paid my debt to society and the injured person, speaking hypothetically since I have not stolen anything, I could be redeemed through Christ's Atonement as long as I was willing to take on His name and not repeat the sin.
+Once I sought forgiveness, paid my debt to society, and the injured person--speaking hypothetically since I have not stolen anything, I could be redeemed through Christ's Atonement as long as I was willing to take on His name and not repeat the sin.

 He helped me to understand that repentance is a process and not a one-time act.
 The process of learning to become a new creature through repentance is what I learned.
-As long I humbled myself before God and understood that Christ has me covered until I am completely clear of weakness eternally I could live in joy!
+As long as I humble myself before God and understand that Christ has me covered until I am completely clear of weakness eternally, I could live in joy!

 Yea, come unto Christ, and be perfected in him, and deny yourselves of all ungodliness; and if ye shall deny yourselves of all ungodliness, and love God with all your might, mind and strength, then is his grace sufficient for you, that by his grace ye may be perfect in Christ; and if by the grace of God ye are perfect in Christ, ye can in nowise deny the power of God.
 Moroni 10:32